Round-Tailed Paradise Fish (Macropodus ocellatus)

 Your Black Paradise Fish is packed for live-fish delivery with oxygen, insulation and temperature protection when needed.
 Orders are sent by tracked live-animal courier and covered by our Live Arrival Guarantee.
 First-time customers can use WELCOME10 for 10% off their first order, while availability remains subject to current livestock condition and supplier stock.

-Care and identity were checked against Petra Aqua source data and exact source photo, FishBase for Macropodus spechti, Seriously Fish species notes, Fishipedia husbandry context and Google Search Central guidance for concise title links and useful meta descriptions.
+Care and identity were checked against Petra Aqua source data and exact source photo, FishBase for Macropodus spechti, Seriously Fish species notes and Fishipedia husbandry context.